Emergency Dentist - North Phoenix, AZ

 Dental emergencies can strike at any time, and often without warning.
 When a frightening incident like this happens to you or a loved one, already knowing a reliable dental team can make a world of difference.

 At Devoted Family Dental, we always take your trust in us very seriously.
 Our practice makes time for emergency cases right away, and we will provide you with a safe and welcoming environment as well where you can feel true relief.
-If you are in need of urgent help here in the Phoenix area, please contact us right away to schedule an emergency appointment with our experienced doctors.
+If you are in need of urgent help here in the North Phoenix area, please contact us right away to schedule an emergency appointment with our experienced doctors.

 First Steps for a Dental Emergency

 When you find yourself facing a true dental emergency, it is important to have a plan of what to do first.
 Here are some important steps:

 - Be Very Careful– If a tooth has been partially or fully separated from your smile, take care to only touch the crown (white) portion and not any connected tissue.
 You can store the fragmented tooth in a container of milk or saline solution until you are able to reach our practice.